attelin/abc-analysis-auto-parts/README.md

 # ABC Analysis of Automotive Spare Parts

 This project presents an ABC analysis of six months of automotive spare parts sales data using Excel.
+Note: All data in this repository is anonymized and used for educational/demo purposes only.

 ## 📊 Analysis Steps